geekzter/azure-aks/README.md

 When you create an Azure Kubernetes Service (AKS) in the Azure Portal, or with the Azure CLI, by default it will be open in the sense of traffic (both application & management) using public IP addresses.
 This is a challenge in Enterprise, especially in regulated industries.
 Effort is needed to embed services in Virtual Networks, and in the case of AKS there are quite a few moving parts to consider.

-To constrain connectivity to/from an AKS cluster, the following available meassures are implemented in this repo:
+To constrain connectivity to/from an AKS cluster, the following available measures are implemented in this repo:

 1. The Kubernetes API server is the entry point for Kubernetes management operations, and is hosted as a multi-tenant PaaS service by Microsoft.
 The API server can be projected in the Virtual Network using Private Link ([article](https://docs.microsoft.com/en-us/azure/aks/private-clusters))
 1. Instead of an external Load Balancer (with a public IP address), use an internal Load Balancer ([article](https://docs.microsoft.com/en-us/azure/aks/internal-lb))